10 ways to retain your best tenants

 1. Provide responsive maintenance

-This not only saves money in the long run, but also shows tenants that their landlord cares about their well-being and is committed to maintaining a safe and comfortable living environment.
+This approach not only saves money over time but also demonstrates to tenants that their landlord values their well-being and is committed to providing a safe and comfortable home.

 2. Communicate regularly